Muhammad-SE/codealpha_tasks/README.md

-# codealpha_tasks
-Completed two internship tasks for Code Alpha: 1️⃣ CGPA Calculator – A C++ program to calculate CGPA based on user input.
-2️⃣ Login &amp; Registration System – A basic C++ system using file handling.
-Both projects are uploaded on GitHub.
+This repository contains my internship task submission for Code Alpha.

+✅ Task 1: CGPA Calculator
+A simple C++ program that calculates the CGPA based on user input for course grades.
+It includes basic validation and user interaction via console.

+✅ Task 2: Login & Registration System
+A basic login and registration system developed in C++.
+It stores user credentials, checks for valid input, and simulates a basic authentication mechanism using file handling.